CSI : London - Murderer on the Thames

 The scene is in Central London on a quiet dark night in the big city.
 It is 2am in the morning as the moon hangs over the misty banks of the River Thames.

-A group of figures are gathered over a prostrate body talking amongst themselves.
+A group of figures are gathered over a prostrate body talking among themselves.
 Most are in Police uniform save one man bent kneeling over the cadaver.

 Police Sergeant: Good evenin' gentlemen, can ah help ya?